DIPlib/diplib/doc/src/features.md

 This feature takes the distances from the object's centroid (as determined from the chain code, not influenced by any holes in the object) to each of the border pixels.
 From these distances it computes four values:

  - 0: `Max`, the largest distance.
  - 1: `Mean`, the average distance.
  - 2: `Min`, the shortest distance.
  - 3: `StD`, the standard deviation.

 Note that the centroid does not necessarily lie within the object.

+These values are reported in physical units, but only for isotropic (square) pixels.
+For anisotropic pixels, lengths are reported in pixels, ignoring pixel sizes.

 \subsection shape_features_P2A P2A
 Computes: